 Do Dogs Grow Out Of The Zoomies

 The simple answer here is no. Now obviously an older dog will be less inclined to run around like crazy but many older dogs will certainly try.
 Puppies are commonly related to the zoomies especially when they are progressing into adulthood.
-Pushing boundaries and having tantrums is what puppy-hood is all about.
+Pushing boundaries and having tantrums is what puppyhood is all about.
 Even though there is nothing wrong with the zoomies and something that is natural to every dog, you should still watch that older dogs don’t injure themselves during a crazy spin session.

 What To Do If Your Dog Goes Crazy After a Walk

 When dogs run at full speed it can seem like they are out of control, which in some cases they are. however most of the time your dog will have planned a route in front of them and know exactly where they are going.
-Many owners think its a good idea to move at the last second when their dog is charging towards them, this is not correct.
+Many owners think it’s a good idea to move at the last second when their dog is charging toward them, this is not correct.
 If your dog has chosen his designated path the route is highly likely not to be through you.
-By moving at the last second you could move into your dogs designated path and by that time they have already mowed you over.
+By moving at the last second you could move into your dog’s designated path and by that time they have already mowed you over.

-If your dog does go a bit crazy after a walk and gets a full case of the zoomies then its advisable to just stay out of the way.
-If you are caught in the middle of this whirlwind and your dog is charging at you only move out the way when it doesn’t look like your dog is charging at you.
+If your dog does go a bit crazy after a walk and gets a full case of the zoomies then it’s advisable to just stay out of the way.
+If you are caught in the middle of this whirlwind and your dog is charging at you only move out of the way when it doesn’t look like your dog is charging at you.

 When Do Dogs Get The Zoomies

 Despite “Frenetic Random Activity Periods” (FRAPS) being something of a natural occurrence there appear to be certain events that trigger the zoomies.
-After reviewing much of the literature online i found that these are the most commonly talked about triggers for FRAPS.
+After reviewing much of the literature online I found that these are the most commonly talked about triggers for FRAPS.